book

 Introduction

-The US Equity Options data by AlgoSeek provides Option data, including prices, strikes, expires, implied volatility, and Greeks.
+The US Equity Options data by AlgoSeek provides Option data, including prices, strikes, expires, and open interest.
 The data covers 4,000 Symbols, starts in January 2012, and is delivered on a minute frequency.
 This dataset is created by monitoring Options Price Reporting Authority (OPRA) data feed, which consolidates last sale and quotation information originating from the national securities exchanges that have been approved by the Securities and Exchange Commission.

 For more information about the US Equity Options dataset, including CLI commands and pricing, see the dataset listing.